jacobkap/fastDummies/cran-comments.md

 ## Downstream dependencies

-There are no reverse dependencies
+There is 1 reverse dependency and revdep_check() s